Mutyalachandrakanth/todoListApp/README.md

-Project: Todo list app can add multiple tasks and can strike once completed task Promotional Offer: this Application present an offer with the ability to opt in.
+Project: Todo list app can add multiple tasks and can strike once completed task

+Todo list:
+this Application present an to add list of tasks.
 Built with React, JavaScript, and CSS.

 Installation and Setup Instructions
 You will need node and npm installed globally on your machine.